ChickenWithACrown/Death-Event-Plugin-Gaming-Community-/README.md

-# Death-Event-Plugin-Gaming-Community-
-The plugin is a custom plugin that I created for my Minecraft server called Gaming Community.
-The name of the plugin is "Death Event".
-When /deatheventstart is ran it will give all players a random timer from 1 min to 24 hours, to complete the task, ranging from growing a tree to respawning and killing the ender dragon.

-# Install
 # Death Event Plugin for Gaming Community

 The Death Event Plugin is a Minecraft plugin designed for gaming communities to add dynamic challenges and tasks for players to complete.
 When players join the server, they are assigned a random task with a timer.
 If they fail to complete the task within the allotted time, they are kicked from the server.
 However, if they manage to complete the task before time runs out, they receive a "You Survived" message.